Jacques Brel: Film career

 In 1972 Brel appeared in his eighth feature film, Le Bar de la fourche (The bar at the crossing), directed by Alain Levent and co-starring Rosy Varte and Isabelle Huppert.
 Brel plays Vincent Van Horst, a hard-drinking bon vivant who loves his freedom and his women.
 In 1916 he leaves Europe, which is torn apart by the war, and moves to Canada, intending to meet up with Maria, the only woman he ever loved.
 On the way to Canada, he meets a young boy who dreams about fighting in the European war.
 When Vincent arrives at the Bar de la Fourche, managed by Maria, he finds her looking older.
 He finds consolation in another woman, Annie, who looks down on him and drives Vincent and Olivier to fight a duel against each other.
 The film was released on 23 August 1972.

 In 1973 Brel appeared in his ninth feature film, Le Far West, his second directorial effort.
 The film co-starred Gabriel Jabbour, Danielle Evenou, and Arlette Lindon.
 The story is about Jacques, a 40-year-old citizen of Brussels, who meets the fakir Abracadabra who, before dying, gives him a special power.
 Jacques meets Gabriel, a generous man, who dresses up as Davy Crockett, and who follows Jacques without asking questions.
-The two companions and other new friends set out to conquer the Far West, their childhood—just as Voltaire sought El Dorado, and Saint-Exupéry the unknown planet.
+The two companions and other new friends set out to conquer the Wild West, their childhood—just as Voltaire sought El Dorado, and Saint-Exupéry the unknown planet.
 The Far West they seek cannot be found, because it is an imaginary place, a piece of happiness buried in our hearts.
 The film was released on 15 May 1973.

 In 1973 Brel appeared in his tenth and final feature film, L'emmerdeur (The troublemaker), directed by Édouard Molinaro and co-starred Lino Ventura, Caroline Cellier, and Jean-Pierre Darras.
 Jacques Brel and François Rauber produced the soundtrack.
 The story is about a contract killer, Ralph Milan, who works for the Mafia.
 He is paid to kill Louis Randoni, whose testimony in various trials could harm the organisation.
 Ralph waits for his prey in his hotel room, but is interrupted by his comical neighbour, François Pignon (Brel).
 The film was released on 20 September 1973.